 Future FEBS Advanced Courses: news for prospective course organizers

 Next applications deadline.
-The call for proposals for courses that will run in 2019 is now closed.
-Deadlines for funding applications for 2020 events are March 1, 2019 and August 1, 2019.
+The call for proposals for courses that will run in 2021 is now closed.
+Deadlines for funding applications for 2022 events are March 1, 2021 and August 1, 2021.
+Please note however that applications to hold Joint FEBS/EMBO Lecture courses must be submitted only at the March 1, 2021 deadline.

 How to apply for course funding.
 The 'Course Organizers' section of the website includes detailed guidelines on FEBS Advanced Courses and access to our online application and reporting system via 'Course Applications and Reporting'.